Quick navigation:

 How many photos should I upload to my Google Business Profile, and how often?

-There’s no hard cap, but a practical target for most restaurants is at least 20-50 strong photos covering food, drinks, interior, exterior, and team.
-Google notes that profiles with photos tend to get more direction requests and website clicks, so it’s worth treating your gallery as a living asset rather than a one-time chore (Google Business Profile help).
-A realistic cadence is 4-8 new photos per month: one small batch each week focused on a different angle (top dishes, interior, people, seasonal items).
-That rhythm keeps your listing current, signals ongoing activity to Google, and gives you fresh visuals to reuse on social and your website at the same time.
+No hard limit exists.
+But aim for 20-50 good photos.
+Show food, drinks, inside, outside, and team.
+Google says profiles with photos get more clicks and direction requests (Google Business Profile help).
+Treat your gallery as a living thing.
+Not a one-time task.
+A good pace is 4-8 new photos per month.
+Post one small batch each week.
+Focus on different angles (top dishes, inside, people, seasonal items).
+This keeps your listing fresh.
+It shows activity to Google.
+It gives you new visuals for social and your website.

 What’s the simplest way to add alt text and optimized formats if my site uses a template builder?

-Most turnkey restaurant builders and template platforms include basic image tools tucked into their media or page editors.
-Look for fields labeled “alt text” or “image description” and add one sentence that clearly describes the dish, ingredients, cuisine, and setting-aligned with accessibility best practices from the W3C alt text decision tree.
-For formats and compression, many platforms now auto-convert uploads to WebP or optimized JPEG and serve responsive sizes, following the performance advice in Google’s image optimization guide.
-If yours doesn’t, you can export smaller WebP/JPEG files from Yummify first so you aren’t uploading multi-megabyte originals.
-Even these small steps dramatically improve how search engines understand and load your photos.
+Most restaurant builders have basic image tools.
+Look for fields called “alt text” or “image description.”
+Add one short sentence.
+Describe the dish, ingredients, type of food, and setting.
+Follow the W3C alt text guide.
+For formats, many sites now auto-convert uploads to WebP or optimized JPEG.
+This follows Google’s image optimization guide.
+If your site doesn’t, export smaller files from Yummify first.
+Don’t upload huge files.
+These small steps help search engines read and load your photos.

 Can I A/B test different AI food photo styles without breaking brand consistency across locations?

-Yes, as long as you separate “brand rules” from “test variables.”
-Start by defining non-negotiables: angles you always use, typical lighting, color palette, and how full plates should look.
-Within that framework, you can test controlled differences-such as slightly darker vs. brighter styling, tighter vs. looser crops, or different background textures-while keeping the core visual identity consistent.
-Multi-unit operators often document these rules in a styling guide, then use tools like Yummify to apply the same branded environment across all locations.
-That lets you run style tests on specific dishes or campaigns and measure results by location without ending up with a chaotic, off-brand gallery.
+Yes.
+Just keep “brand rules” separate from “test variables.”
+First, define what you won’t change.
+Set your angles, lighting, colors, and how full plates should look.
+Within those rules, you can test small changes.
+Try darker vs. brighter styles.
+Try tight vs. loose crops.
+Try different background textures.
+Keep the core look the same.
+Multi-unit restaurants often write these rules in a style guide.
+Then they use Yummify to apply the same look across all locations.
+This lets you test styles on specific dishes.
+You can measure results by location.
+You won’t end up with a messy, off-brand gallery.

 How do I know if new AI-powered visuals are actually driving more orders, not just more photo views?